vfarah-if/TerraformCloudFoundryExercise/README.md

        }
        ```

-    2. Create adata segment to load data from from a shell script
+    2. Create a data segment to load data from a shell script

        ```haskell
        data "template_file" "user_data" {